faros-ai/airbyte-local-cli/README.md

 **Note**: The `src.*` and `dst.*` arguments will differ depending on the source and destination being used.

-## Configuring source/destination using a wizard
+## Configuring Faros source/destination using a wizard

 **Note**: Faros Feeds Source and/or Faros Destination only